 Licensee complies with the terms of the prevailing minimum flow requirements for the Project diversion reaches.
-Historically, before the Yuba Accord was adopted and implemented, natural flows, storm flows, flood-control releases and releases for consumptive uses and generation created instream flows that significantly exceeded the required minimum instream flows during many months of most years.
-Now, under the Yuba Accord, such surplus flows do not occur nearly as often, and the Project often is operated to meet the Yuba Accord minimum instream flow requirements and Project diversions.
-Since the Project went into operation in 1970, there have been three different sets of minimum flow requirements that have governed operations of the Project.
-These are: 1) the minimum flow requirements in the current FERC license requirements, which were adopted from a 1965 agreement between YCWA and the California Department of Fish and Game (CDFG) (1965 Flow Agreement); 2) the interim flow requirements in SWRCB water rights Decision 1644, which were in effect from May 2001 through March 2008; and 3) the Lower Yuba River Accord requirements, which YCWA began to implement in Late April 2006 when the SWRCB issued the first of two one year orders for Lower Yuba River Accord pilot programs for 2006 and 2007.
+Historically, before the Yuba Accord was adopted and implemented, minimum instream flow requirements were much lower, and due to the need to manage the Project to accommodate natural flows, storm flows, flood-control releases, and releases for consumptive uses and generation, instream flows significantly exceeded these earlier minimum instream flow requirements during many months of most years.
+Now, under the Yuba Accord, Project operations more closely match the higher minimum instream flow requirements for much of the year.
+However, instream releases higher than the Yuba Accord instream flow schedules still occur at certain times of the year, due to storm flows, flood control requirements, and for Groundwater Substitution and other water transfers.
+Since the Project went into operation in 1970, three different sets of minimum flow requirements have successively governed Project operations.
+These are: 1) the minimum flow requirements in the current FERC license, which were adopted from a 1965 agreement between YCWA and CDFG (1965 Agreement); 2) the interim flow requirements in SWRCB water rights Decision 1644 (D-1644), which were in effect from May 2001 through March 2008; and 3) the Lower Yuba River Accord requirements, which YCWA began to implement in late April 2006 when the SWRCB issued the first of two one-year orders for the Lower Yuba River Accord pilot programs for 2006 and 2007.
 In March 2008, the Accord flow schedules went into effect on a long-term basis.

-From 1970 to 2001, the 1965 Agreement flow requirements were in place; during this period, YCWA water rights permit terms specifying minimum flows were identical to these requirements.
+From 1970 to 2001, the 1965 Agreement flow requirements were in place.
+During this period, YCWA water rights permit terms specifying minimum flows were identical to these requirements.
 These requirements specified minimum flows below all Project facilities including Our House Diversion Dam, Log Cabin Diversion Dam, New Bullards Bar Dam, and Narrows 2 Powerhouse.
-With the exceptions of storm and flood flows, typically flows below Our House, Log Cabin and New Bullards Bar Dam were the minimum specified flows.
+With the exceptions of storm and flood flows, typically flows below Our House, Log Cabin, and New Bullards Bar Dam were the minimum specified flows.
 However, typical flows in the Yuba River below the USACE's Englebright Dam releases for consumptive use or generation significantly exceeded required minimum flows, except in the fall of very dry years.

-The D-1644 interim flow requirements that were in effect from 2001 to 2006 did not change minimum release requirements below Our House Diversion Dam, Log Cabin Diversion Dam, or New Bullards Bar Dam.
+The D-1644 interim flow requirements that were in effect from 2001 to 2006 did not change minimum release requirements below Our House Diversion Dam, Log Cabin Diversion Dam, or

+New Bullards Bar Dam.
 The D-1644 interim flow requirements did specify different minimum flows below Narrows 2 Powerhouse.
-Similar to the 1965 Agreement flows, typical flows in the Yuba River below Narrows 2 Powerhouse were higher than required minimum flows, because of additional releases to meet consumptive and other water management targets.
-In some years, however, D-1644 minimum releases also governed spring and early summer flows.
+Flows in the Yuba River below Narrows 2 Powerhouse typically were higher than required minimum flows because of additional releases to meet consumptive and other water management targets.
+In some years, however, D-1644 minimum releases governed spring, early summer and fall flows.